A3EA

 Parameter store for confirmation values

--Amazon SES to register business email addresses
+Amazon SES to register A2ea email addresses